 Why Is Acceptance Such a Big Deal?

 “We admitted we were powerless over alcohol, and our lives had become unmanageable.”
-This is the first of AA’s 12 Steps.
+This is the first of AA’s 12-step program (twelve steps).
 While admitting to a substance use problem is a good start, it’s not the same as accepting it.
-Practicing acceptance in all of your affairs has been called the cornerstone of a strong recovery.
+Practicing a level of acceptance in all of your affairs has been called the cornerstone of a strong recovery.

 What Happens Without Acceptance?